Thirty-four year old Stacey Waldron sits beside her husband on a park bench in an Alexandra park.

 She hopes sharing her story will make others consider becoming donors and to make their wishes clear to their family.

-By Jo McKenzie-McLean, The Southland Times
+Original article by Jo McKenzie-McLean, The Southland Times

 Expand to read more